 Did the State identify any data quality concerns directly related to the COVID-19 pandemic during the reporting period? (yes/no) NO lowa used an external evaluator for the initial years implementing the SSIP and found the formative evaluation data invaluable.
 The evaluation reports were used to inform implementation approaches, review progress on short term measures and evaluate effect.
-As such, lowa will continue to use the current evaluation plan and is in the process of contracting with an external evaluator for the next six years.
+As such, Iowa will continue to use the current evaluation plan and has contracted with an external evaluator for the next six years.
+Current evaluation plan: